timfayz/linux-notes/pages/keyboard-handling.md

 In a Linux console, keycodes are mapped to escape sequences according to the console keymap.

 As for the Linux console, it has its own keyboard layouts which are stored in /usr/share/keymaps and loaded with the loadkeys command.
 When in the BIOS and earlier boot loader stages, including GRUB2, the keyboard mapping is whatever the number the BIOS decides to map the key to.

+In Linux, several devices can be used as system console: a virtual terminal, serial port, USB serial port, VGA in text-mode, framebuffer.

 #### Programs
 * `setfont`